 The K-1 visa is for foreign nationals that are engaged to be married to a U.S. citizen.
 The purpose of the visa is for the foreign future spouse to temporarily enter the U.S. Thereafter, the couple has 90 days to get married and apply for permanent residency.
 Avoid delays because of missing information or mistakes done during the application process.
 Our Fiancé Visa Lawyers can help you anywhere in the United States or the world!

 The process begins when the Petitioner files a Petition for Alien Fiancé(e) with U.S. Citizenship & Immigration Services.
 If USCIS recognizes the relationship between the Petitioner and Alien Fiancé(e), they notify the National Visa Center (NVC) of their approval.
-The NVC forwards the approval to the U.S. Embassy or consulate where the Alien Fiancé(e) lives.
+The NVC forwards the approval to the U.S. Embassy or consulate where the Alien fiancé(e) lives.
 A K-1 Visa application is submitted there, and a visa interview is conducted.
-If approved, the Fiancé(e) has up to six (6) months for a single entry to the U.S. Upon entry to the U.S., a Customs & Border Patrol officer will make the ultimate decision about whether to admit the Fiancé(e).
-Once in the U.S., the Fiancé(e) only has 90 days to be married.
-Once married, the Fiancé(e) may apply to USCIS to adjust status to Permanent Residence.
+If approved, the fiancé(e) has up to six (6) months for a single entry to the U.S. Upon entry to the U.S., a Customs & Border Patrol officer will make the ultimate decision about whether to admit the fiancé(e).
+Once in the U.S., the fiancé(e) only has 90 days to be married.

-Fiancée Visa applications are complex and should be handled by a highly experienced K-1 visa attorney in Orlando.
+Fiancé(e) Visa Applications are complex and should be handled by a highly experienced K-1 visa attorney in Orlando.
 There are many steps in this process and an attorney can prevent you from making costly mistakes.
-If you or someone you care about is seeking a Fiancée Visa in the United States, please contact our experienced Fiancé Visa Attorneys today.
+If you or someone you care about is seeking a K1 Visa in the United States, please contact our experienced Fiancé Visa Attorneys today.
 The advice of a highly experience immigration attorney may be the difference between a denied and an approved visa application.
 We understand how important these cases are to our clients, so they are important to us!
 We have helped many clients in the past and will be happy to help you too.
-We offer a free phone consultation at (407) 502-3000.
+Call us at 407-502-3000 to setup a consultation.
 You may also fill out our online form located on this page and we will get back to you shortly.
 We have a 24-hour emergency service.
 Your privacy is very important to us and we will keep your information confidential.